top of page

 National Garden Society Snowdrop Open Day, East Lambrook Manor Gardens, Near South Petherton

 A popular day to come and see snowdrops.
-All admission charges donated to the National Garden Scheme (therefore all 2-for-1 and other offers are not valid on the 9th February as we are raising money for charity.
-Visit www.ngs.org.uk
+All admission charges donated to the National Garden Scheme therefore all 2-for-1 and other offers are not valid on the 15th February as we are raising money for charity.
+Visit www.ngs.org.uk for more details of the NGS and the great work it does.

 BY BUS TO SOUTH PETHERTON